 The colorfully dressed Afro-Colombian women selling fruit in the main squares of Cartagena are one of the most memorable sights in the city.
 Thousands of tourists pose with them for souvenir photos, and the women adorn the covers of many magazines and guidebooks.
 But few know their history or their village, San Basilio de Palenque, the first free town for enslaved people in the Americas.

-San Basilio de Palenque is a small village nestled in the foothills of the Montes de Maria, a small mountain range to the south of Cartagena.
+San Basilio de Palenque is a small village in the foothills of the Montes de María, a small mountain range to the south of Cartagena.
 It doesn’t appear in many guidebooks, and few tourists take the time to visit.
-However, this small settlement of some 4,000 people is one of the most important historical villages in the Americas and a UNESCO-declared ‘Masterpiece of the Oral and Intangible Heritage of Humanity’ since 2005.
+However, this settlement of some 4,000 people is one of the most important historical villages in the Americas and a Unesco-declared Masterpiece of the Oral and Intangible Heritage of Humanity since 2005.